 How to Play VCD on Mac

 VCDs can be played in almost anything, including: both Windows and Macintosh computers, with VCD Player software VCD player hardware a DVD player many video game machines (consult your owner’s manual) VCDs are fairly platform-independent and easily played by most people with their existing hardware.
-When we first developed our player, MacVCD X, we were the only player that supported the VCD format on Mac OS X. When looking for a player, find one that supports automatic file chaining.
+When we first developed our player, MacVCD X, we were the only player that supported the VCD format on Mac.
+When looking for a player, find one that supports automatic file chaining.
 VCD content is frequently stored on a number of smaller files.
 If your player doesn’t automatically find, load and play them for you in sequence, you’ll have to find each file yourself and press play – very annoying, especially in the middle of an exciting action sequence.

 How to Play a VCD using QuickTime Player (Mac)